danluo7/gbm/README.md

     samtools sort -@ 8 -o 19_rep2.bam 19_rep2.sam

+## Merge the bam files

+java -Xmx2g -jar $PICARD MergeSamFiles OUTPUT=1.bam INPUT=1_Rep1.bam INPUT=1_Rep2.bam

-Index all bam files: make sure that the only files in the directory are the sam and bam/bai files, then:
+## Index all bam files for IGV visualization
+Make sure that the only files in the directory are the sam and bam/bai files, then:

     find *.bam -exec echo samtools index {} \; | sh